Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 This level of manipulation is a whole next level of advanced interaction which we’d love to deep dive on, mostly this article doesn’t touch on this complexity level (but we would love to deep dive into this complexity level, so make a request if you’re dying to dive deep).

-In many a design software, you can create or manipulate an object by dragging – Figma example shown.
+In many a design software, you can create or manipulate an object by dragging.
+Let's check out these examples of what happens in Figma:

 Figma screenshot of a drawn square